Automobile Manufacturers Association: Activities

 During the early stages of World War II, the association played a role in adapting American automotive manufacturing capabilities towards arms production efforts, especially regarding large aircraft engines.
 Within hours of the December 7, 1941 attack on Pearl Harbor, the association invited all companies in the larger automotive industry, regardless of whether they were association members, to join a new cooperative undertaking, the Automotive Council for War Production.
-Some 654 manufacturing companies joined, and produced nearly $29 billion in output, including tremendous numbers of motorized vehicles, tanks, engines, and other products for the Allied military forces.
+About 654 manufacturing companies joined that produced nearly $29 billion in output, including large numbers of motorized vehicles, tanks, engines, and other products for the Allied military forces.
 Between a fifth and a quarter of all U.S. wartime production was accounted for by the automotive industry.
 In 1950, the association published the book, Freedom's Arsenal: The Story of the Automotive Council for War Production, to document this achievement.

 They promoted the use of the word accident to describe car wrecks, as a way to make vehicle-related deaths and injuries seem like an unavoidable matter of fate, rather than a problem that could be addressed.
 The automobile industry accomplished this by writing customized articles as a free service for newspapers, using the industry's preferred language.